smt970913/ICU-EDM/README.md

 tool utilized in the research effort of us.
 Code created by Maotong Sun (maotong.sun@tum.de) and Jingui Xie (jingui.xie@tum.de) and please **CITE** the following when you are utilizing our results:

 Maotong Sun, Jingui Xie.
-An Offline Constrained Reinforcement Learning based Approach for Safe Extubation Decision-Making in the Intensive Care Units, 2024.
+Personalized Extubation Decision-Making with Resource Constraints, 2024.

 This repository contains multiple files, most of them being achieved in the `models` folder:
 1. `models/safe_fqi_model.py`: The main file for the Offline Constrained Reinforcement Learning based Extubation Decision-Making support tool.